 New York Botanical Garden Holiday Train Show — the Bronx

-The NYBG's annual holiday show is a must-see for tourists and locals alike.
-In fact, it's No. 52 on our list of 100 Things to Do with Kids in NYC.
-Model trains go whizzing by more than 140 NYC landmarks meticulously made out of acorns, twigs, bark, berries and leaves.
-Afterward, kids can hit the Evergreen Express in the Everett Children's Adventure Garden to make train puppets, march in musical parades and craft miniature balsam fir pillows from natural materials.
-Admittedly, the display doesn't change much from year to year but many families I know go annually—it's a fun holiday tradition.
-Warning: Even though timed advance tickets are required, it gets super crowded.
-If at all possible, go early or late in the season on a weekday! $20-$28 for adults, $10-$16 for children ages 2-12
+The NYBG's annual holiday train show is a must-see for tourists and locals alike.
+In fact, it's No. 39 on our list of 100 things to do with kids in NYC.
+More than 25 model trains go whizzing by approximately 150 NYC landmarks meticulously made out of acorns, twigs, bark, berries, and leaves.
+Afterward, kids can hit the Evergreen Express in the Everett Children's Adventure Garden to make train puppets, march in musical parades, and craft miniature scented sachets.
+Word to the wise: Even though timed advance tickets are required, it gets super crowded.
+If at all possible, go early or late in the season on a weekday.

 Macy's Thanksgiving Day Parade & Balloon Inflation — Upper West Side to Midtown West

-I doubt I need to sell you on this iconic NYC tradition.
+We probably don't need to sell you on this world-famous NYC tradition.
 The only thing that isn't family-friendly about this procession of pop-culture inspired floats and giant balloons is the fact that you need to arrive around 6am to stake out your spot.
 Unfortunately, there is no secret to snagging a good viewing location unless you're willing to splurge on a hotel room overlooking the route.
-(There is, however, a great trick for beating the lines at the annual balloon inflation the night before!)
+There is, however, a great trick for beating the lines at the annual balloon inflation the night before: spend the day at the American Museum of Natural History and take in the balloon inflation sights while you're there!
 As for the parade itself, arrive early or watch from way in the back.
-You'll still see something!
-Or find a friend (or a friend of a friend) who lives on the route.
-(That's what I did.
-Put a call out on Facebook—you never know!)
-We're still in the process of updating our comprehensive post about the parade and the balloon inflation, but we'll be sharing absolutely everything you need to know three weeks before Turkey Day!
+You'll still see something.
+Otherwise, find a friend (or a friend of a friend) who lives on the route.
+Put a call out on Facebook—you never know.
+Wherever you watch, expect a thrilling lineup of celebrities, marching bands, colorful floats, kooky clowns, and massive balloons.
 FREE

 Thanksgiving–New Year's Day

 Another seasonal sight that goes up around Thanksgiving?
-The over-the-top holiday displays in Dyker Heights.
+The over-the-top holiday displays in Dyker Heights, Brooklyn.
 While paying to go on a guided bus tour may be most convenient if you live outside of Brooklyn, the neighborhood is accessible via public transportation, just be prepared to walk a bit.
-As someone who loves all things outrageous and colorful, Dyker Heights is a destination I visit year after year, even though most of the displays don't change that much if at all.
-(That creepy giant Santa is always there!)
+As someone who loves all things outrageous and colorful, Dyker Heights is a destination I visit year after year, even though most of the displays don't change that much.
 If you've been and want to see something different, try the Christmas House in the Bronx or Santa's Corner in Whitestone, Queens.
-You won't find a critical mass of Christmas lights in either of those neighborhoods but those one-offs are worth traveling for!
-FREE if you go on a DIY tour
+You won't find a critical mass of Christmas lights in either of those neighborhoods but those one-offs are worth traveling for.
+FREE if you go on a do-it-yourself tour.

 Santaland at Macy's Herald Square — Midtown West

-NYC always has so many incredible things going on, it's difficult to choose.
-So here are 10 more cool events that are worth considering for your November calendar.
-Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.
+NYC always has so many incredible things going on, it's difficult to choose: Here are additional family-friendly events around town that are worth considering for your November calendar.

 See one of the many versions of The Nutcracker that are dancing into town.